MicrosoftDocs/bot-docs/articles/bot-design-pattern-integrate-browser.md

 ###<a id="website-signal-to-bot"></a> How does the website 'signal' the bot?

 When the bot [generates the hyperlink](#generate-hyperlink) that the user will click to initiate the website flow, it includes information via querystring parameters in the target URL about the context of the current conversation, such as conversation ID, channel ID, and user ID in the channel.
-The website can subsequently use this information (in [step 6](#signal-to-bot) above) to read and write state variables for that user or conversation, by using the Microsoft Bot Framework APIs, i.e., the Bot Builder SDK for .NET, the Bot Builder SDK for Node.js, or the REST API.
-The website can 'signal' to the bot that the user has completed the website flow.
+The website can subsequently use this information to read and write state variables for that user or conversation using the Bot Builder SDK or REST APIs.
+See [step 6](#signal-to-bot) above for an example of how the website 'signals' to the bot that the website flow is complete.

 ## Additional resources